Part 4: How to Maximise Your ATAR

 2. Understand how your subjects are scaled and affect your ATAR

 Since different scaling is applied to different HSC subjects, your ATAR will be affected by your subject combination.
-Using the Matrix ATAR Calculator, we can investigate how different combination of subjects will result in different ATARs for the same percentile.
+Using the Matrix ATAR Calculator, we can investigate how different combinations of subjects will result in different ATARs for the same percentile.

 Case Study